omthentic/site/CHRONICLE_REBUILD.md

-# Chronicle Design System Rebuild - Authentically Articulate
+# Chronicle Design System Rebuild - Omthentic

 ## Overview

-Successfully rebuilt the Authentically Articulate landing page using the Chronicle-style design system while preserving all existing routes and analytics IDs.
+Successfully rebuilt the Omthentic landing page using the Chronicle-style design system while preserving all existing routes and analytics IDs.
 The rebuild surfaces the refreshed Purpose, Vision, and Values in customer-friendly ways.

 ## ✅ Implementation Summary